vatpac-technology/sops/docs/aerodromes/Albury.md

   <figcaption>YMAY Airspace</figcaption>
 </figure>

+## Surveillance
+AY TWR is permitted to use Surveillance standards for separation.
+Surveillance coverage can be expected to be available at all levels in the AY CTR.
+For simulation purposes, visual separation is assumed to exist below the cloud base, and within 5nm.
+Visual separation can still be used to separate from aircraft on an instrument approach, below the cloud base.

+## Lateral Separation
+Placeholder for local lateral separation options, such as using visual features, useful VOR radials, etc.

 ## Coordination
-### AY ADC / ENR
+### Departures
 #### Taxi Call
-A taxi call shall be made between AY TWR and ML CTR as an aircraft is given taxi clearance.
+A taxi call shall be made to BLA as an aircraft is given taxi clearance.
 Center will respond by acknowledging the callsign and activating FDR.

 !!! example
     **AY_TWR** -> **ML-BLA_CTR**: "Taxis QFA400 for YSSY via MUSOP"